johnpangalos/blog.pangalos.dev/content/posts/a-lack-of-progress-report.md

 ## conclusion

 What have we learned?
-Well I learned that "C++ &gt; Rust" and that while coding Rust make sure you have a someone you can talk to and ask questions.
+Well I learned that "C++ &lt; Rust" and that while coding Rust make sure you have a someone you can talk to and ask questions.
 Don't have someone to go to for Rust help?
 Rust has quite a large
 <a href="https://www.rust-lang.org/community" target="_blank">community</a> of